Johnston Family Papers, 1865-1992 (bulk 1865-1972): Finding Aid

-Frederick Halsey Tyler
+Biography of Frederick Halsey Tyler

 Frederick Halsey Tyler, son of Samuel Tyler of Marshall, Michigan, was appointed to the United States Naval Academy on June 20, 1868 at the age of sixteen as a member of the Class of 1873.
 Upon separation from the Academy, Tyler was attached to U.S.S.
 Ossipee (Screw sloop-of-war), and later, Juniata (Sloop-of-war).
 Following promotion to ensign in July 1874, Tyler was attached to U.S.S.
 Wyandotte (Monitor) from 1875 until June 1876, when he was ordered home.
 Tyler's next sea duties were aboard U.S.S.
 Swatara (Screw sloop) and Marion (Sloop-of-war) until November 1879.
 Promoted to master on July 11, 1880, he next served aboard the training ship Saratoga (Sloop-of-war) until July 1881.
 On March 3, 1883, Tyler was promoted to Lieutenant (junior grade), accompanied by duty aboard U.S.S.
 Nipsic (Gunboat) until being granted sick leave in November 1885.
 Tyler was promoted to full lieutenant on May 19, 1886, and following assignment to the receiving ship Franklin, was attached to the Norfolk Navy Yard in April 1887.
 In July 1888 he was attached to U.S.S.
 Yantic (Gunboat), and a year later was transferred to the training ship Portsmouth.
 In November 1892, he was reassigned to the Norfolk Navy Yard, where he remained until his death on April 27, 1895.
 Tyler's widow, Josephine, later remarried to Supreme Court justice Henry Billings Brown.